Our knowledge of orthopaedics. Your best health.

 Osteoporosis Prevention and Treatment

-Prevention
+Osteoporosis Prevention

-The goal in osteoporosis prevention is to slow down the loss of bone strength over time to reduce the risk of fractures.
 You can strengthen your bones with certain exercises, lifestyle changes, and, in some cases, bone medications.
 Improving muscle strength and balance can also help prevent falls that lead to fractures and disability.

 Exercise

-Weight-bearing exercise is the most important type of exercise for preventing osteoporosis.
+Weightbearing exercise is the most important type of exercise for preventing osteoporosis.
 Your body supports its own weight against gravity, and the load of gravity on your bones activates bone cells to strengthen weaker areas.
 That is why astronauts can lose bone when they are in outer space, where gravity has much less force.

-Doing regular weight-bearing exercise after young adulthood can help prevent further bone loss and strengthen bone.
+Doing regular weightbearing exercise after young adulthood can help prevent further bone loss and strengthen bone.
 It also strengthens your muscles and reduces your risk of falls.

-• Walking on level ground or a treadmill
+• Walking on level ground or a treadmill.

-• Hiking (use a walking stick for extra support, if needed)
+• Hiking (use a walking stick for extra support, if needed).

-• Walking in place in the corner of a room, holding the back of a chair, if necessary, for balance
+• Walking in place in the corner of a room, holding the back of a chair, if necessary, for balance.

-• Running on level ground or a treadmill
+• Running on level ground or a treadmill.

-• Climbing stairs (use the handrails for safety)
+• Climbing stairs (use the handrails for safety).

-• Dancing, including aerobics or Zumba
+• Dancing, including aerobics or Zumba.

-• Lifting weights without straining your back (lying down can protect your vertebrae)
+• Lifting weights without straining your back (lying down can protect your vertebrae).

-• Doing sit-to-stand exercises — starting with an elevated seat height, and progressing to a lower chair as your legs get stronger
+• Doing sit-to-stand exercises — starting with an elevated seat height, and progressing to a lower chair as your legs get stronger.

 • Standing against a wall and sliding down into a slight knee bend, holding that position for 10 seconds, and repeating this a few times (you can hold the back of a chair, if necessary, for support).
-This can strengthen your thigh
+This can strengthen your thighs.

-• Yoga and Tai-chi for balance and strengthening
+• Yoga and Tai-chi for balance and strengthening.

 Lifestyle Changes